-Our estimates of market opportunity and growth forecasts included in this Quarterly Report and elsewhere are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, particularly in light of economic uncertainties.
+Our estimates of market opportunity and growth forecasts included in this Quarterly Report and elsewhere, including in connection with the longterm financial goals we announced in 2023, are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, particularly in light of economic uncertainties.
 The variables that go into the calculation of our market opportunity are subject to change over time, and there is no guarantee that any particular number or percentage of customers covered by our market opportunity estimates will purchase our products at all or generate any particular level of revenue for us.
 Any expansion in our market depends on a number of factors, including the cost and perceived value associated with our products and those of our competitors.
 Even if the market in which we compete meets the size estimates and growth forecast, our business could fail to grow at the rate we anticipate, if at all.
 Our growth is subject to many factors, including our success in implementing our business strategy, which is subject to many risks and uncertainties.
 Accordingly, our forecasts of market growth should not be taken as indicative of our future growth.